Negligence Vs Gross Negligence: They Are Not the Same

 Damages

-Damages are the injury you sustained or the physical damage to property.
+Damages are the injury you sustained or the physical property damage.
 You must suffer some type of loss or harm to file a negligence case.
 If you did not suffer an injury or have property damage, then you have no case in the eyes of the law.
 Someone may still have done something negligent, but the court will not waste its time when there are no amends to make.

 Which Type of Negligence Applies to Your Situation?